danilobecke/codemaze/README.md

 ### Improvements

 - [ ] Allow managers to submit code to test their own tasks
-- [ ] Develop a script to be used as a helper when creating tests (capturing the inputs and outputs and storing'em in the `test_n.in`/`test_n.out` files).
-The download path of this script should be added to the `/configs` endpoint response
 - [ ] Return the number of errors for the test with more failures, updating the `Report` model
 - [ ] Add support for supporting files when creating tasks (required updating the [MossService](./code/services/moss_service.py))